BLCM/bl3mods/Apocalyptech/loot_changes/better_loot/README.md

   unlocks world Mayhem 4 drops or not, but you can use my Expanded Legendary Pools mod for that.
 * Guarantees anointments on all gear which supports anointments
+* Improves a few specific containers:
+  * The start-game Porta Potties in The Droughts will now have the usual Porta Potty loot.
+  * The Jakobs chests in Knotty Peak (when you first meet Wainwright) will only contain Jakobs gear, and be at least blue rarity.

 Like the BL2+TPS versions of Better Loot, bosses which have more than one drop assigned to them will drop from the pool that many times.
 For instance, the Skrakk